ChanSuri/GymGenius/resource_catalog/README.md

 - [Shutdown and Cleanup](#shutdown-and-cleanup)

 ## Overview
-The **Resource Catalog Management** system is a microservice designed to manage a registry of devices.
-It allows for the creation, retrieval, updating, and deletion of device entries through a RESTful API.
-The devices are stored in a local JSON file (`device_registry.json`) to ensure data persistence.
+The **Service Catalog Management** system is a microservice designed to manage a registry of services.
+It allows for the creation, retrieval, updating, and deletion of service entries through a RESTful API.
+The services are stored in a local JSON file (`service_registry.json`) to persist the data.

 ## Features
-- **Device Registration**: Allows new devices to be registered in the catalog.
+- **Service Registration**: Allows new services to be registered in the catalog.
-- **Device Retrieval**: Fetch details of a specific device or all devices.
+- **Service Retrieval**: Fetch details of a specific service or all services.
-- **Device Update**: Update details of an existing device in the catalog.
+- **Service Update**: Update details of an existing service in the catalog.
-- **Device Deletion**: Remove a device from the catalog.
+- **Service Deletion**: Remove a service from the catalog.
-- **Data Persistence**: Stores the device registry in a JSON file for persistence.
+- **Data Persistence**: Stores the service registry in a JSON file for persistence.

 ## Installation